denniscodesclean/Neural-Network-Churn-Prediction/To_Do.md

 - [x] Kaiming Initialization (2024-10-31: Completed)
 * Set the initial weights of layers in deep neural networks.
 Help prevent vanishing or exploding gradients.
 - [ ] Batch Normalization:
-* Batch normalization is a technique that normalizes the output of a layer for each mini-batch, which helps stabilize the learning process.
-By reducing internal covariate shifts, batch normalization allows for faster training and can enable the use of higher learning rates.
-It also introduces a slight regularization effect, potentially reducing the need for other regularization techniques.
+* In deep networks, as the parameters of the network change during training, the distributions of the inputs to each layer also change.
+This phenomenon is known as internal covariate shift.
+Batch normalization reduces this shift by normalizing the inputs to a layer, which helps maintain a consistent mean and variance, thus stabling the learning process.